 When Does A Dog Get Their First Heat Cycle?

-The first-time that estrus occurs is when the dog is between 6 and 24 months old.
-The earlier end of this age range usually corresponds to small dogs, with the later end corresponding to larger dogs.
+The first-time that estrus occurs is when the dog is between 6 and 24 months of age.
+The earlier end of this age range corresponds to small dogs, with the later end corresponding to larger dogs.
 Some small dogs may even have their first heat cycle as early as 4 months; however, not all heats are fertile, and particularly not the first few.
-If you plan to breed, don’t do it during the dog’s first cycles.
-She simply hasn’t yet become fully mature – instead, consult your vet to know when to start.
+If you plan to breed your dog, don’t do it during the dog’s first cycles.
+She hasn’t yet become fully mature – instead, consult your vet to know when to start.
 Once this first heat has occurred, your female dog will experience her estrus cycle for the rest of her life, so there will be plenty of opportunity for breeding.
 The length of the cycle during the dogs first season is often similar to that of subsequent cycles but each time the dog is in season you should begin to see a pattern in the cycles length.

 How Can I Tell if My Dog Is In Heat?